kokonut27/Git-API/README.md

 ## License
 This package is under the [`MIT License`](https://github.com/JBYT27/GitAPI/blob/master/MyApp/LICENSE).

+## Projects
+All of the projects involving or using this package is listed [here](https://github.com/JBYT27/GitAPI/blob/master/.github/PROJECTS.md).

 ## Features:
 - [x] Add basic features for `User()` class
 - [ ] Add advanced features for `User()` class